kentbrew/dotsnboxes/README.md

 You score a point for your team by pushing the big red box in the middle over your goal line.

-I stumbled on the simple idea of right-left orientation according to your X vector, so if you are facing left and you hit someone on the other team who is also facing left, you are overtaking and hitting from behind.
-It's kind of like Joust, from the old days.
+I stumbled on the simple idea of right-left orientation according to your X vector, so if you are facing left and you hit someone on the other team who is also facing left, you are overtaking and hitting from behind, so you win.
+(It's kind of like Joust, from the old days.)

 Kills on overtake allow teams to have some players push while some players try to circle around behind and take out opposing players.
 End zones are tight, to help with last-ditch defenses.